 There is a delicate balance between helping the user learn and impeding his work.
-Thus command recommendations need to be easily available but not interrupt the user's work flow ("Here is your recommendation.
+Thus command recommendations need to be easily available but not interrupt the user's workflow ("Here is your recommendation.
 Click OK to continue." is a bad idea.).
-The CommunityCommands for AutoCAD Technology Preview supplies commands in its own AutoCAD pallete.
+The CommunityCommands for AutoCAD Technology Preview supplies commands in its own AutoCAD palette.
 Clicking on a command button activates the command.
 Hovering brings up a tooltip. ("How easy is that?")

 Their paper was chock full of the science behind their efforts with data, analysis, and case studies to back it up.
 So let's not let all of this research go to waste.
 Become part of the experiment:

 After a brief period of usage so the technology preview can learn your habits, you should get recommendations of previously unknown commands that apply to what you are doing.
 Let us know how this turns out at email@example.com.
 You'll be glad you "..."
 I predict you can fill in the blank here.

 You can find out more on the Autodesk Research site.
 Looking at the theory behind the practice is alive in the lab.